- Taking each other for granted.

 Complacency can also be a good indication that you feel emotionally safe with one another.

-Which is all kind of romantic, if it wasn’t such a death sentence.
+Which is lovely and romantic… if it wasn’t such a death sentence.

 It’s where you start bickering about the stupid stuff.
 Like whose turn it is to empty the dishwasher.
 Or what to watch on Netflix.
-(Seriously, why is it so hard?
-Let’s just pick something already!)
+(Seriously, why is it so hard?)

 We call it ‘not-fun friction’.